 Avoid clothing with synthetic fibers like nylon or polyester.
 "Cotton is always the fabric of choice because it allows the skin to breathe," she advises.
 "Silk is also a great fabric option.
 It's lightweight and lets a child's skin breathe… it's also naturally anti-microbial."

-As for the products that actually alleviate your child's symptoms, Dr. Jaliman recommends these:
+Try these products that actually alleviate your child's symptoms:

 Aveeno Eczema Therapy Itch Relief Balm